 The secret behind the constant creation of new lineups

 In recent years, in order to further expand, they have established their own development factory, ARC (Advanced Resource Collective), near Seattle International Airport.
 This facility has a dedicated prototype factory separate from the manufacturing plant, allowing them to focus on developing new products without worrying about manufacturing processes or delivery dates.
-Taking advantage of the location, which is about four hours from Timberline, the only ski resort in North America with a year-round lift, they have an excellent environment for production, where when they come up with a new idea or product, they can create a prototype and test it on the snow right away.
+Taking advantage of the location, about four hours from Timberline, the only ski resort in North America with a year-round lift, they have an excellent environment for production, where when they come up with a new idea or product, they can create a prototype and test it on the snow right away.
 Below is an image video of ARC

 topA bird's-eye view of the K2 SKIS lineup